prithviraj5703/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 Program for flipflops  and verify its truth table in quartus using Verilog programming.
 Developed by: Prithviraj.V
 RegisterNumber:  212222100038
-Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: THAMARAISELVAN V
-RegisterNumber:  212221230115

 module sr (q,qbar,s,r,clk);
 input s,r,clk;